Today’s Best Recipe is Instant Pot Yogurt or a step or two more and it’s Instant Pot Greek Yogurt.

 Instant Pot Yogurt Recipe Directions:

-- Pour Milk into cold Instant Pot.
+- Pour the regular milk into a cold Instant Pot inner pot.
 Cover with Lid.
 It’s not under pressure so you can use any lid, I use a glass lid.

 - Press the YOGURT button

 - Press ADJUST until the Instant Pot reads BOIL